 Of course, things can change.
 Tuition typically increases every year or so, and your financial need may change while you're in school.
 That's why this is just an estimate.
 Use our College Cost Planner to help determine your number.

 Step 2.
-Research Your Earnings Potential
+Research Your Earning Potential

 Once you have an idea of how much you'll need to borrow, it's time to figure out if you can afford it.
 A good rule of thumb is to limit your total borrowing to no more than what you'll earn in your first year out of college, or keep your payments to less than 10% of the amount you'll earn per month at your first job after college (based on a 10-year standard repayment plan).
 That should enable you to pay off your loans within 10 years, if you maintain a reasonable budget.